fikrufeleke/vmplacement/README.md

 1. PowerVmAllocationPolicyMFPED.java
 2. PowerVmAllocationPolicyPEBFD.java
 3. PowerVmAllocationPolicyPEFFD.java

 The following class is based on the virtual machine placement of OpenStack Neat (http://openstack-neat.org/)
 4. PowerVmAllocationPolicyMBFD.java

-If you are to use any of the virtual machine placement classes in this classes, please site the following paper:
+If you are to use any of the virtual machine placement classes in this project, please cite the following paper:
-Fikru Feleke Moges, "Energy-aware  VM placement algorithms in an OpenStack cloud, "  MSc thesis, Addis Ababa University, Sep 2018.
+F.F.
+Moges, "Energy-aware  VM placement algorithms in an OpenStack cloud",  MSc thesis, Addis Ababa University, Sep 2018.

 Usage :
+1. Include the the above virtual machine placement classes in power package of CloudSim simulator.
-1. Create the power datacenter and for the policy argument call one of  our virtual machine placement class.
+2. Create your simulation environment such that  the VM AllocationPolicy  of the power datacenter is set to one of the above virtual machine placement class.
-2. Run the simulation
+3. Run your simulation.